theDe-bugger/EcoSort2.0/README.md

 # Summary

 I made a simplistic waste-sorting web-app using Microsoft Azure Custom Vision and React.js.
-This is an updated version of an old HTML/CSS/JS app that my team submitted to EarthxHack 2020.
+This is an updated version of an old HTML/CSS/JS app that my team submitted to EarthxHack 2020 and won top 10 globally (250+ teams).

 # Try it Out

 ### Live Online:

 [EcoSort](https://ecosort.netlify.app/)

 ### Locally:

 1. Clone the repo
 2. Make sure node is installed
 3. Run `npm i`
 4. Open `localhost:3000` and take a picture!
    It's that simple!

 ## DevPost

 ## Version 2.0

 I remade the entire app with React.js and trained a new model as of May 5, 2024.
 You can check out the original devpost submission and repository here:https://devpost.com/software/ecosort-jhrp0e

 # How it Works